hamzahyaasin/hamzahyaasin/README.md

 - 👋 Hi, I’m @hamzahyaasin
-- 👀 I take an interest in Machine learning, Data Science, and AI.
+- 👀 I take an interest in competitive programming.
 - 🌱 I’m currently an undergrad at NUML University.
 - 💞️ I’m looking to collaborate on any learning platform
 - 📫 hamzasmart07@gmail.com
-- 🌐 www.hamzahyaasin.com
 - www.linkedin.com/in/hamzahyaasin
 <!---
 hamzahyaasin/hamzahyaasin is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.